-Information about each current Board member's qualifications, skills, experience and their attendance at Remuneration and Nomination Committee meetings are set out in the Directors' Report section of the Annual Report.
+Information about each Committee member's qualifications, skills, experience and their attendance at Remuneration and Nomination Committee meetings, where the functions, powers and delegations of the Committee were carried out in accordance with its Charter, are set out in the Directors' Report section of the Annual Report.

-In relation to nomination matters, the Board continues to exercise the functions, powers and delegations in accordance with the Remuneration and Nominations Committee Charter.
-Below outlines duties reviewed by the Board (usually reviewed by the Remuneration and Nomination Committee) on nomination matters prior to recommendations being made to the Board:
+The role of the Remuneration and Nomination Committee in relation to nomination matters is set out in the Remuneration and Nomination Committee Charter.
+Below outlines duties usually reviewed by the Remuneration and Nomination Committee on nomination matters prior to recommendations being made to the Board:

-- Board succession planning - Induction and continuing professional development program for Directors - The development and implementation of a process for evaluating the performance of the Board, its Committees and Directors - The process for recruiting a new Director, including evaluating the balance of skills, knowledge, experience, independence and diversity on the Board and, in light of the evaluation, preparing a description of the role and capabilities required for a particular appointment - The appointment and re-election of Directors - Ensuring there are plans in place to manage the succession of the CEO and other Senior Executives.
+- Board succession planning. - Induction and continuing professional development program for Directors. - The development and implementation of a process for evaluating the performance of the Board, its Committees and Directors. - The process for recruiting a new Director, including evaluating the balance of skills, knowledge, experience, independence and diversity on the Board and, in light of the evaluation, preparing a description of the role and capabilities required for a particular appointment. - The appointment and re-election of Directors. - Ensuring there are plans in place to manage the succession of the MD and CEO, and other Senior Executives.

-The Charter of the Remuneration and Nomination Committee, which details it duties, objectives and responsibilities, is available at www.collectionhouse.com.au/investors-corporate-governance.
+The Remuneration and Nomination Committee Charter, which details it duties, objectives and responsibilities, is available at www.collectionhouse.com.au/investors-corporate-governance.